biaslab/ForneyLab.jl/docs/src/getting-started.md

 ## Where to go next?

-We encourage you to visit the [demos](https://github.com/biaslab/ForneyLab.jl/tree/master/demo) available inside ForneyLab's repository so that you can explore the more advanced features that ForneyLab has to offer.
+There are a set of [demos](https://github.com/biaslab/ForneyLab.jl/tree/master/demo) available in ForneyLab's repository that demonstrate the more advanced features of ForneyLab.
+Alternatively, you can head to the [User guide](@ref) which provides more detailed information of how to use ForneyLab to solve inference problems.